-In the twenty-fifth place, as the problem of evil exists because God respects man's freedom, so the existence of the solution leaves human freedom intact.
-Accordingly, one is to expect not only that man's collaboration in the solution will be marked by deficiencies and failures but also that these indications of aberration will be marked by their human origin.
+one is to expect not only that man's collaboration in the solution will be marked by deficiencies and failures but also that these indications of aberration will be marked by their human origin.
 The scotosis of the dramatic subject will betray itself both by excessively spiritual pretensions and by excessive interest in the sensible.
 Individual bias will forget that man's basic role in the collaboration is faith and that the contributions he can make are limited to grasping and clarifying and expressing the significance, the implications, and the applications of the truths of faith.
-Group bias will replace a single, universally accessible solution by a multiplicity of solutions for different classes and different nations, General bias will introduce the counter-positions.
-For in virtue of its failure to grasp that the real is being and that being is known by a rationally uttered "Yes", it will account the truths of faith to be mere words or mere symbols and it will insist that man contacts reality only on the level of the experience that is prior to all questions and all answers.
-In turn, once the counter-positions become operative, whether fully as in modernism or in some mitigated form, the new and higher collaboration of men under God is stripped of its meaning; its implementing procedures and institutions are devied validity and competence; and the hope and charity that would reinforce man's pure desire and transform his willingness are left without the motivation and guidance of an intelligently formulated and reasonably accepted faith.
+Group bias will replace a thirdereally a single, universally accessible solution by a multiplicity of solutions for different classes and different nations.

+General bias will introduce the counter-positions.
+By the failure for interpretation of its failure to grasp that the real is being and that being is known by a rationally uttered "Yes," it will account the truths of faith to be more words or more symbols and it will insist that man contacts reality only on the level of the experience that is prior to all questions and all answers.
+In turn, once the counter-positions become operative, whether fully as in modernism or in some mitigated form, the new and higher confluent collaboration of men under God is stripped of its meaning; its implementating procedures and institutions are denied validity and competence; and the hope and charity that would reinforce man's pure desire and transform his willingness are left without the motivation and guidance of an intelligently and reasonably accounter and Terrollatedia Tarth.